JuL1205/SlideshowToolbar/README.md

 For a working implementation of this project see the `app/` folder.

-* Include the following dependency in your project `build.gradle` file.
+* Include the following dependency in your app `build.gradle` file.

 ```groovy
 compile 'com.funtory.jul:slideshow-imageview:1.1.1'